 How do you let off steam/deal with all the stresses of life?

 For me, working out is an absolute non-negotiable.
 Yoga is my favorite mind-body treatment.
 I think that it helps me disconnect just for a short period of time.

 I love outdoor activities.
 I really, really value sunlight and time out in nature.
-I believe they are essential elements of happiness, mood, in thinking clearly, and having motivation.
+I believe they are essential elements of happiness, mood, thinking clearly, and motivation.

 Anything you would’ve done differently along the way?